 The city is jam packed with unique and fun watering holes, all of which are great places to hang out with friends and colleagues during long summer afternoons and evenings.
 And there are plenty of indoor gardens too, so winter doesn’t have to be a write-off.

 So grab your jacket, because we are heading to some of the best beer gardens in Melbourne.

 Location: 333 Lygon Street, Carlton, VIC 3053 Ph: (03) 9347 3985

-Despite being wedged between the back of Jimmy Watson’s and the stairs to Wolf’s Lair Treetops, This nature-full beer garden will make you feel like you have left the city.
+Despite being wedged between the back of Jimmy Watson’s and the stairs to Wolf’s Lair Treetops, This nature-packed beer garden will make you feel like you have left the city.

 With plants and trees all around, it is the perfect spot to grab an end of day drink with friends, and escape the busy Lygon Street just below.